SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 The diagram below shows 3 consumer (backlogs) have been created in the Messaging Service by four consumer clients.

-The rightmost client identifies its consumer as 'alarmmonitor" and that consumer (backlog) receives messages from the "alarms" subscription topic.
+The rightmost client identifies its consumer as 'alarmmonitor" and that consumer receives messages from the "alarms" subscription topic.

 The second to right client identifies its consumer as 'tempaudit" and that consumer receives messages from the "temperature" subscription topic.

-The leftmost two consumer clients are two shares of a (logically single) [shared consumer](../notifications/#shared-tokens), and so share the same backlog.
+The leftmost two consumer clients are two shares of a (logically single) [shared consumer](../notifications/#shared-tokens), and so share the same consumer backlog.
 They both identify the same "tempmonitor" consumer; each receives a non-overlapping subset of the messages in the "temperature" topic, collectively they receive all messages.